sriramm04/Market_Minds_Insights_Hub/README.md

 ## Conclusion

-**Market Minds Insights Hub
+**Market Minds Insights Hub** is a holistic project that seamlessly integrates web scraping, data analysis, and visualization to offer a comprehensive understanding of top stocks.
+The interactive Power BI dashboard, along with unique features like animated bull and bear visuals, enhances the user experience and provides valuable insights into market trends.

-# Market Minds Insights Hub
+*To view the live Power BI dashboard, visit [Market Minds Insights Hub on Power BI](#insert_link_here).*